aws/eks-anywhere/docs/content/en/docs/reference/ovas.md

 ```
 govc library.create "CodeBuild"
 ```
-8. Update ubuntu configuration file with the new custom iso URL and its checksum at `image-builder/images/capi/packer/ova/ubuntu-2004.json`
+8. Update the Ubuntu configuration file with the new custom ISO URL and its checksum at `image-builder/images/capi/packer/ova/ubuntu-2004.json`
-9. Setup image-builder and run the OVA build for the kube version.
+9. Setup image-builder and run the OVA build for the Kubernetes version.
 ```
 make release-ova-ubuntu-2004-1-21
 ```